rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 - At the end of {Day 4}, you’ll choose a final project focus.
 - On {Day 5 & 6} in class, you’ll build an application in Python based on your project focus area.
 - At the end of {Day 6}, you’ll demo your project for the class.
-- See **Final Project** [notebook]( ) for more information about the final project.
+- See **Final Project** [notebook](https://colab.research.google.com/drive/1Ex8U8VvmmkvPSCllOSIcf3JPFNgwHWHf?usp=sharing) for more information about the final project.
 - I will introduce the final project on day 1; we will be discussing it periodically on days 2-4; we will have classtime to work on the final project on days 5&6.
+My expectation is that you will work on it a little bit after class, too.
 - Throughout the course, think of 1) what data you'd like to explore 2) a problem statement.
 I will provide you with an example of both.

 ---